zim-desktop-wiki/zim-desktop-wiki/windows/README.md

 - Run `pacman -Syu` to update packages
 - Run `pacman -S git` to install git
 - Run `git clone https://github.com/zim-desktop-wiki/zim-desktop-wiki.git`
-- Change directory with `cd zim-desktop-wiki`
+- Change directory with `cd zim-desktop-wiki/windows`
-- Execute `windows/build.sh` to install all the needed dependencies and build the installer in the `windows/dist` directory.
+- Execute `./build.sh` to install all the needed dependencies and build the installer in the `dist` directory.